 Sorry, you must log in to save an item.

 There are certain hair styling products, like hair spray and hair gel, that you’ve practically known how to use since birth.
 But what about a hair pomade?
-Pastes and pomades are a staple product you should know how to use since they’re perfect for adding texture to and shaping your tresses—regardless of whether you have short hair, medium hair, or long hair.
-And while hair pomades are typically thought of as a men’s hair styling product, in reality, anyone can get in on the fun.
+Pastes and pomades are a staple you should be familiar with since they’re perfect for adding texture and shape to your hair—regardless of whether you have short, medium, or long hair.
+And while hair pomades are typically thought of as a men’s hairstyling product, in reality, anyone can get in on the fun.
 So, what are you waiting for?
-Below, we’re sharing how to choose the best hair pomade for you and how to use one once you make your pick!
+Below, we’re sharing how to choose the best hair pomade for men and women, along with how to use one once you make your pick!

 Before we get into how to use a hair pomade, you’ll want to know how to choose the best hair pomade for you!
-To choose, you should consider your hair type, experience with hair pomade, and desired look.
+You should consider your hair type, experience with hair pomade, and desired look.

-If you have oily hair…keep things matte by using a pomade with a matte finish!
-This is best for those who have greasy, oily hair as it will help balance out any unwanted shine.
+If you have oily hair…keep shine at bay by using a pomade with a matte finish!
 We recommend the L’Oréal Paris Studio Line Thickening Medium Hold Cream Paste, which is formulated with beeswax and provides a matte finish.